 Home Electrical Fire Safety Tips

-Since the downturn of the economy, more and more homeowners are choosing to attempt electrical do-it-yourself projects than ever before – rather than hire a licensed electrician.
+After the last economic downturn more homeowners chose to attempt electrical do-it-yourself projects than ever before – rather than hire a licensed electrician.

 The result is ever-increasing numbers of emergency room visits due to injuries and electrocutions while attempting to perform home electrical work.